-- 52. In July 2020, the Houthi Supreme Political Council 'pardoned' Hamed bin Haydara and other five Baha'i men, who had been imprisoned for years without due process, and expelled them from Yemen.
+- 52. In July 2020, the Houthi Supreme Political Council "pardoned" Hamed bin Haydara and other five Baha'i men, who had been imprisoned for years without due process, and expelled them from Yemen.
 The six men were denied the opportunity to communicate with their families prior to being exiled.
 In August 2020, a local court started a trial in absentia against 24 Baha'is, including five of the six men expelled.
 In April 2021, the court proceedings were adjourned.
-During the reporting period, Houthis have confiscated and frozen the assets of more than 70 members of the Baha'i community. - 53.
-The Group of Eminent Experts reviewed statements by the Houthi leader, Abd El-Malik Houthi, inciting violence and discrimination against religious minorities, including the Baha'i and Jewish communities.
-For instance, on 10 March 2021, he stated: "They don't want to coexist...they want to take away the sovereignty of Islam."
-The Group confirmed that in 2018 Houthi authorities introduced into the mandatory curriculum at Sana'a University a publication discriminatory against the Baha'i community.
+During the reporting period, the Houthis have confiscated and frozen the assets of more than 70 members of the Baha'i community. - 53.
+The Group of Eminent Experts reviewed statements by the Houthi leader, AbdulMalik al-Houthi, inciting violence and discrimination against religious minorities, including the Baha'i and Jewish communities.
+For instance, on 10 March 2021, he stated: "They don't want to coexist ... they want to take away the sovereignty of Islam."
+The Group confirmed that in 2018, Houthi authorities introduced into the mandatory curriculum at Sana'a University a publication that is discriminatory against the Baha'i community.
 Similarly, a Yemeni Jewish man has been detained since March 2016, despite a number of judicial rulings requiring his release. - 54.
 The Group of Eminent Experts concludes that internally displaced persons, migrants and minorities continue to face a heightened level of violations of their rights.

-E. The silencing of journalists and human rights defenders
+E. Silencing of journalists and human rights defenders

-55. Journalists and human rights defenders have told the Group of Eminent Experts of the dangers they face in undertaking their work in Yemen.
+- 55. Journalists and human rights defenders have told the Group of Eminent Experts of the dangers they face in undertaking their work in Yemen.
 Many of them stopped working after surviving arbitrary detention and torture.
-Others stopped due to threats to their liberty and physical security, or that of their families, and fear of reprisals.
+Others stopped owing to threats to their liberty and physical security or to that of their families, and to fear of reprisals.
 Some have left the country entirely.
-A Yemeni human rights defender affirmed, "I was forced to close my organization's office as a result of a series of direct attacks against my staff".
-A Yemeni journalist, former detainee, and torture survivor stated:

-I have been asked by interrogators about spying for an international organization as a journalist...They told me: 'we know everyone in your family, and if you mess with us, you know what we can do'.
+A Yemeni human rights defender affirmed: "I was forced to close my organization's office as a result of a series of direct attacks against my staff."
+A Yemeni journalist, who is also a former detainee and torture survivor, stated: "I have been asked by interrogators about spying for an international organization as a journalist ...
+They told me: 'we know everyone in your family, and if you mess with us, you know what we can do'." - 56.
+Over the past four years, the Group of Eminent Experts has documented cases of expression and activism being "punished" by the parties to the conflict, who have subjected